 - Design of novel antimalarial drugs and antimalarial strategies

-- Transporters involved in key processes in other organisms, including those encoded by plants, insects, and mammals.
+- Transporters involved in key processes of biomedical, behavioural, or agricultural importance in other organisms, including those encoded by mammals, insects, and plants.

 - The functions and physiological roles of splice variants of transporters